ESC-BV/FluentEmail.Graph/README.md

 # FluentEmail.Graph
-Sender for FluentEmail that uses Microsoft Graph API
+Sender for [FluentEmail](https://github.com/lukencode/FluentEmail) that uses [Microsoft Graph API](https://docs.microsoft.com/en-us/graph/api/resources/mail-api-overview?view=graph-rest-1.0).

+## Origin
+Code originally written by [Matt Goldman](https://github.com/matt-goldman) and [merged](https://github.com/lukencode/FluentEmail/pull/218) into FluentEmail repo.
+But it was not published to NuGet.
+Because we needed this implementation we created a separate repo, modified the code a bit and published it to NuGet.